andrewsunglaekim/wdi_dc5_instructors/w04/lesson_plans/d02/morning_ex/readme.md

 - run the seed file

 ## Exercise
-- You should be able to run `bundle exec ruby app.rb`.
+- Once finished with the exercise, you should be able to run `bundle exec ruby app.rb`.
   - It should not error out
   - It should puts to the screen certain strings prescribed in the comments of `app.rb`
   - You should be using enumerables for iterating over collections